Meet Limey Prepper

 Limey Prepper’s ‘UK Preppers Bible’ is a work in progress, seeking to summarise UK risks and government responses, explaining what would happen if those risks crystallised and what you can do about it to prepare and react when moving or staying put.
 It aims to paint a realistic picture of how government would react – and thus where that leaves you.

-Limey Prepper was co-founder of a community safety patrol so the first aid and self defence chapters are cannibalised from the patrol manual he wrote for that.
+Limey Prepper was co-founder of a community safety patrol, so the first aid and self defence chapters are cannibalised from the patrol manual he wrote for that.
 The medical advice is largely summarised from NHS manuals and covers everything from St John Ambulance leaflets to A&E consultant handbooks – in case you or someone in your MAG have set up a makeshift home clinic with at least a nurse on hand.
-The self defence techniques lean heavily on UK police training, ranging from witness-friendly de-escalation for misunderstandings through to high speed destruction when the bad guy decides it is you or him.
-The security advice against home invasion explains how to upgrade protection throughout the home and includes the latest standards from MI5 offshoot CPNI for mob scenarios and beyond all the way up to bond villain lairs.
+The self defence techniques lean heavily on UK police training, ranging from witness-friendly de-escalation for misunderstandings through to high speed destruction when the bad guy decides it is either you or him.
+The security advice against home invasion explains how to upgrade protection throughout the home and includes the latest standards from the government physical security agency CPNI for mob scenarios and beyond all the way up to bond villain lairs.
 The method of entry guide is largely derived from police and fire services, intended to lay dormant until you have to rescue abandoned food in a life or death scenario.
 The war and urban movement scenarios lean heavily on USA material, focussing on NBC attacks and moving through cities.
 Weather, disease and accident scenarios are more based on the UK national risk register.
 The survival and preppers chapter tries to understand who preppers are.